nikikilbertus/convwave/README.md

 # ConvWave: Searching for Gravitational Waves with Fully Convolutional Neural Nets

+## Please go to [https://github.com/timothygebhard/magic-bullet](https://github.com/timothygebhard/magic-bullet) for an up to date version of this project

 **TL;DR:**

 We propose a method based on fully convolutional neurals nets to detect and localize simulated GW signals in arbitrarily long stretches of real detector noise, using multiple channels in parallel.